-“Beginning in the early 1990s trap/neuter/return (TNR) protocols, pioneered in this country by Alley Cat Allies, changed the fundamental paradigm for managing free-roaming stray and feral cats – collectively known as community cats.”
+“Beginning in the early 1990s trap/neuter/return (TNR) protocols, pioneered in this country by Alley Cat Allies, changed the fundamental paradigm for managing free-roaming stray and feral cats collectively known as community cats.”

 – Gregory Castle, CEO Best Friends Animal Society

-Since our founding in 1990, we have championed Trap-Neuter-Return (TNR) as the only humane and effective approach for community cat management.
+Since our founding in 1990, we have championed Trap-Neuter-Return (TNR) as the only humane and effective approach to community cats, or unowned cats who live outdoors.
 By establishing and promoting optimal standards of care, we have propelled the humane treatment of cats into the global spotlight.

 Our years of experience in grassroots organizing, hands-on activism, and education has empowered policymakers, veterinarians, nonprofit organizations, volunteer groups, activists, and caregivers with the tools and knowledge to practice, teach, and advocate for humane care for cats in every community.

 From our headquarters in Bethesda, Maryland, Alley Cat Allies serves as the voice for cats and the millions of people who care for them.